rajainal/Bike-Sharing-Dataset-Analysis/README.md

 ## How to Run dashboard.py file

-1. Download dashboard.py in Dashboard Folder
+1. Download dashboard.py in **"dashboard"** folder
-2. Go to Google Colab in your browser
+2. Go to Google Colab in your browser and create new notebook
 ```
 https://colab.google/
 ```